dliu84/fragments/README.md

 - 1. set a break point in VScode
 - 2. in VScode, run -> start debugging
 - 3. in another terminal, run:
-     - curl localhost:8080, and the break point will be hit
+     - curl localhost:8080, and the break point will be hit-->